A reflection on the best mirrored cladding material options

 Our Colourtex stainless steel is a way of visually lifting plain stainless steel by changing its base colour.
-This affect is achieved by increasing the thickness of the protective chromium oxide layer.
+This effect is achieved by increasing the thickness of the protective chromium oxide layer.
 Although this layer is transparent, the way it reflects light and interacts with the stainless steel substrate creates a range of colours, depending on the thickness of the layer.
 No paint or dye is used, so it will never fade or chip.

-When our Coloutex is polished it creates a striking mirrored façade, and one that has fewer restriction on size of panel compared to glass, but with all the toughness of steel.
+When our Coloutex is polished it creates a striking mirrored façade and one that has a fewer restriction on the size of the panel compared to glass, but with all the toughness of steel.
 The versatility of Colourtex mirror-polished stainless steel is illustrated in another of our projects.
 The £6m Marks & Spencer’s Archive at the University of Leeds.
 Broadway Malyan architects were looking for a mirror-bronze polished cladding system that was available in a variety of panel sizes and that offered panel ‘flatness’ to create their 3D loose pages-of-a-book facade.
 The ideal combination proved to be our Colourmax bronze stainless steel on Proteus HR – the lightweight aluminium honeycomb core allowed us to minimise thickness of the stainless steel face whilst still achieving optical flatness, meaning the project remained in budget.
 Read our blog on the benefits of specifying thin gauge metal facades.

 Our Black mirror polished Colourtex stainless steel cladding created an extra-ordinary two-storey office and laboratory building at the Dalton Cumbrian Facility (DCF), a joint venture between The University of Manchester’s Dalton Nuclear Institute and National Decommissioning Authority (NDA).
 The high tech aesthetic, thanks to the black mirror polished cladding, is contrasted by reflections of the impressive natural surroundings.